 The Junior Pathways to Success Program (J-PAWS) is a partnership between MedOpp Advising Program housed in Fellowships and Advanced Studies on main campus and the University of Missouri School of Medicine.
 The program’s objective is to assist first generation, socioeconomically disadvantaged and historically underrepresented in medicine undergraduate Mizzou students on their path to a career in medicine.
 The program provides students with support through various means designed to assist in building a well-rounded candidacy.
-Successful program participants will create a competitive medical school application and have the opportunity to interview with the MU School of Medicine for admission.
+Successful program participants will begin creating a competitive medical school application and have the opportunity to apply for the PAWS Pre-Admission Program.

 J-PAWS participants will receive: